kchaik0/kchaik0.github.io/actual_cv_markdown.md

 ## Kanstantsin Chaiko

-I am highly motivated person with 7,5 years' experience in mobile development.
-I have a solid knowledge in Android development.
-I have a huge experience in Kotlin, Java and Swift.
-Familiar with android architecture principles: MVVM, MVP; with google clean architecture
+I am result orientated and highly motivated person with 7,5 years' experience in mobile development.
+I have a solid knowledge in Android development and also have a huge experience in Kotlin, Java and Swift.
+I have a basic knowledge in iOS development.
+Familiar with android architecture principles: MVVM, MVP, MVI; with google clean architecture
 components: ViewModel, LiveData, RoomORM.
-I have a basic knowledge in iOS development.
+Also have hands on experience with Realm database.
 Practical experience in Reactive approaches to
 development: RxJava, RxAndroid, RxKotlin, RxSwift.
-I have a solid knowledge in android lifecycle.
-I have a strong experience with request clients(libraries): Retrofit, Volley and my own http client.
-For retrofit I have a deep diving knowledge e.g. writing custom adapters, custom parsers, also work with coroutines adapter and Kotlin coroutines, RxAdapters for retrofit.
-Also have a good experience in writing tests: unit tests with Junit framework and ui tests for android with Espresso library and Robolectric.
-I have a good experience with security level of the application (signing, obfuscate code, SSL connection).
+I have a solid knowledge in android lifecycle and even have written own architecture for big and complex screens.
+Also have big practical experience with writing different variety of custom views(view groups and views).
+I have a strong experience with client-server libraries: Retrofit, Volley and also I've written my own http client.
+I have a deep diving knowledge about Retrofit e.g. writing custom adapters, custom parsers, big variety of different interceptors(e.g. Logic interceptor, network status interceptor and e.t.c.), also work with coroutines adapter and Kotlin coroutines, RxAdapters for retrofit.
+Also have a good experience in writing tests: unit tests with Junit framework and ui tests for android with Espresso library and Robolectric framework.
+I have hands on experience with security level of the application (signing, obfuscating code, handshake certificates and SSL connection).

 Now I am working as a team lead in mobile team in our group.
 I control working of our team, help my teammates, and deal with the most